-I think it's time we blow this scene, get everybody and the stuff together... okay, three, two, one, let's jam!
+I think it's time to blow this scene, get everybody and the stuff together... okay, three, two, one, let's jam.

 Aerith and Bob: When Julia and Faye meet, Faye claims that her name is "common".
 (It's really not.)
 On the other hand, this is a series where characters can be called anything from Udai Taxim to ...
 Ed (when female), so anything is possible.

 After the End: The "Gate Disaster" destroyed a chunk of the moon and the scattered fragments subject Earth to constant random meteorite impacts.
 Mars is the center of human society now.

 A great deal of The Movie is a good example.
 There are several scenes that, if seen out of context, could be seen as taking place on present day Earth rather than Mars in the future.

 And I Must Scream: In the episode "Brain Scratch", the cult leader 'villain' turns out to be a young hacker who got brain damage from a mishap with a mind/machine interface, leaving him a functioning mind with a vegetative body.
 His only connection to the outside world is through cyberspace, and at the end of the episode Jet pulls that connection to keep him from harming anyone else and leaves him trapped in his own body.

 Animal Wrongs Group: The Space Warriors in "Gateway Shuffle".
 At least, they became this after "Twinkle" Maria Murdock took over the group.